D-Fall/histogram-maker/README.md

 # TODO

-1. Make a way to take a path to a spreadsheet file.
+1. Make a way to take a path to a spreadsheet file;
-2. Make a way to recieve integers from the input boxes
+2. Make a config file (yaml?);

-   - Study about QDoubleValidator
+3. Deal better with the `imgname` field;

-3. Save integers
+4. Make a Gui in Tkinter.